openlegend/core-rules/core/SRD.md

 -   Influence vs. Resolve

-**Description:** You create an illusory manifestation to deceive the senses of all within range.
-Some examples include making a meal taste rotten, creating the sound of a stampede of horses, hiding allies behind a false wall, and even manifesting an elven noble who can converse intelligibly. \newline
+**Description:** You create an illusory manifestation to deceive the senses.
+Some examples include making a meal taste rotten, altering the data on a screen where a user is logging in, creating the sound of a stampede of horses, hiding allies behind a false wall, or creating an illusion of an intergalactic emperor who can converse intelligibly. \newline

 **Effect:** You create a phantasm of your choosing.
-The Power Level at which you invoke the bane determines which senses you can manifest.
+The Power Level at which you invoke the bane determines which senses you can deceive.
 Until reaching Power Level 6, you can combine sensory illusions by adding the required Power Levels together (e.g., mimicking both sight and sound requires Power Level 5).
 While the phantasm persists, you can make logical changes to it freely.
 For example, an illusory person can speak naturally as you direct it and could be made to fall in response to an attack.
 However, substantial changes to the illusion (such as transforming a human into a goblin) require a new invocation of the illusion.

--   **Power Level 1** - Taste
+-   **Power Level 1** - Affect Taste.
+Manifest a 5' x 5' x 5' area phantasm
--   **Power Level 2** - Sound
--   **Power Level 2** - Smell
+-   **Power Level 2** - Affect Smell, Sound, or Touch
--   **Power Level 2** - Touch
+-   **Power Level 3** - Affect Sight
--   **Power Level 3** - Sight
+-   **Power Level 5** - Manifest a 15' x 15' x 15' area phantasm
--   **Power Level 6** - All Senses
+-   **Power Level 6** - Affect All Senses

-Your Influence attribute score determines the maximum area that your phantasm can cover as follows.
-On your turn, you may move the illusion as a free action, but it must remain within your usual invocation range.

--   Influence 1 - 5' x 5' x 5'
--   Influence 3 - 10' x 10' x 10'
--   Influence 5 - 15' x 15' x 15'
+-   **Power Level 7** - Manifest a 15' x 15' x 15' area phantasm
--   Influence 7 - 20' x 20' x 20'
+-   **Power Level 8** - Manifest a 20' x 20' x 20' area phantasm
--   Influence 8 - 30' x 30' x 30'
--   Influence 9 - 40' x 40' x 40'
+-   **Power Level 9** - Manifest a 40' x 40' x 40' area phantasm

+**Special:** Unlike other banes, this bane does not work by targeting specific enemies.
+Instead, your Influence roll for invoking it is compared with the Resolve defense of each character that would percieve the created effect if it were real.
+If the roll is lower, they perceive none of the phantasm's effects.
+If the roll is equal or greater, they perceive the illusory effect you create and react as if it were real. \newline
+When mimicking a very specific person, place, or thing that the target is very familiar with, the GM should consider increasing the target's Resolve defense for the purpose of that particular phantasm invocation. \newline
-**Special:** When you invoke the phantasm bane, your Influence action roll determines who is convinced by the illusion.
-Any creatures with a Resolve defense score less than or equal to your roll will believe the phantasm to be real and will react accordingly.
-Those with a higher Resolve score will notice that their senses are being deceived somehow.
-Creatures who are convinced by the phantasm can roll Resist as normal in order to attempt to shake off the bane.
-If successful, they are no longer deceived by the illusion.
+Characters convinced by the phantasm can roll Resist as normal in order to attempt to shake off the bane.
+If successful, they are no longer deceived by the effect.
+In addition, you must spend a minor action to sustain the bane during each of your turns.
+Failing to do so in a given round causes the bane's effects to cease at the end of your turn. \newline

-When your target succeeds at a resist roll against this bane, they become to immune to all subsequent attempts by you to inflict the bane for the next hour.
+When an affected character succeeds at a resist roll against this bane, they become to immune to all subsequent phantasms invoked by you for the next hour.

 ## Polymorph